Socorro is software that implements a crash ingestion pipeline.

 There are other rules, too.

-After the crash gets through the processing pipeline, it’s saved to several destinations in various forms:
+After the crash gets through the processing pipeline, the processed crash is saved to several places:

 - Stack walking

 - Mozilla symbols server

 The webapp lets you search through crash reports and facet on aspects of them with Super Search.

 The webapp has a set of APIs for accessing data.